kimaita/alx-interview/0x03-log_parsing/README.md

 200 301 400 401 403 404 405 500
 ```

-After every 10 lines and/or a keyboard interruption (`CTRL + C`), we print the total file size and the status code occurences.
+After every 10 lines and/or a keyboard interruption (`CTRL + C`), we print the total file size and the status code occurrences.

 ## Example